bbwithpointers/bbwithpointers/README.md

 - :vulcan_salute: Hi there, I’m Bruno, or bbwithpointers.
 - 👀 I’m interested in back-end systems Java, APIs, clean code/architecture, pets and making friends.
 - 💞️ I’m looking to collaborate on open-source projects, Decentralized apps and blockchain.
-- 📫 How to reach me: by e-mail
+- 📫 How to reach me: by e-mail or twitter on @obrunojava

 - Sometimes I write on [dev.to/bbwithpointers](https://dev.to/bbwithpointers)